gfouz/react-elysium/README.md

 yarn dev
 ```

-4. If you using git, delete the existing folder .git after cloning (open `git bash` or other terminal)
+4. If you are using git, delete the existing folder .git after cloning (open `git bash` or other terminal)

 ```
 rm -rf .git